DHTMLX/gantt-docs/data/api/gantt_resource_cell_value_template.md

 @edition: pro

-@short:defines the html content of resource timeline cells
+@short:defines the HTML content of resource timeline cells

 @params:
-- start			Date			start date of the scale cell
+- start_date	Date			start date of the scale cell
-- end			Date			end date of the scale cell
+- end_date		Date			end date of the scale cell
-- resource		object	 		resource object
+- resource		object	 		the resource object
 - tasks			array			tasks that are assigned to specified resource and overlap start/end dates of the cell

 @example: